jpaztech/blog-build-tools/docs/development.md

 Successfully tagged blog-build-tools:test
 ```

-By default, [`docker-compose.yaml`](../example/docker-compose.yaml) to a GHCR image.
+By default, [`docker-compose.yaml`](../example/docker-compose.yaml) refer to a GHCR image.
 Modify to a local image and run `docker-compose`.

 ```diff
  version: '3'